 Are they studying HPG, or something else?

-Let’s compare the grazing methodologies used in the twenty remaining studies (see the notes above about the other three studies) with Holistic Planned Grazing:
+Let’s compare the grazing methodologies used in the twenty one remaining studies (see the notes above about the other two studies) with Holistic Planned Grazing:

 Since the development of Holistic Management, Allan Savory has been consistent: grazing management cannot be divorced from the holistic context, or holistic decision making, without negative consequences.
 This point is heavily reinforced in all official HPG/HM courses and literature.
 (Butterfield et al. 2006; Savory and Butterfield 1998)

-Out of the nineteen studies, none mention that a “Holistic Context” or “Holistic Management” or “Holistic Decision Making” or anything similar to these concepts were at all involved in the grazing management.
+Out of the twenty one studies, none mention that a “Holistic Context” or “Holistic Management” or “Holistic Decision Making” or anything similar to these concepts were at all involved in the grazing management.
 This makes them, at best, studies of “Planned Grazing” not “Holistic Planned Grazing”.

 Not a single study in the meta-review mentions “Holistic Management Handbook”, nor the “grazing plan & control chart” nor anything about the 17 steps to creating a grazing plan with HPG.
 So not only are the grazing methodologies used not “holistic” they are also not even “planned grazing”!